igeligel/personal-site/content/06-02-2018/index.md

 _black_

-Black is formatting strings to double quotes.
+Black is formatting strings to double-quotes.
 The namedtuple is split up into three lines where the second line is just the important data.
 The array splitting happens as usual and brackets are moved a lot and not put behind the last elements.
-What is really interesting is that the string on line 10, for example, is not moved to the next line.
+What is interesting is that the string on line 10, for example, is not moved to the next line.

 The generator expression is also split up similar to autopep8 but the closing bracket was also moved to the next line.